rehierl/abstract-properties/12-x-doctree-traversal/12-4-default-level-order/1-3-general-pattern.md

 Since child orders will be appended as a whole, the level-order rule guarantees that the next sibling of a node remains to be its next sibling.
-That is, child orders will not be interleaved by other nodes.
-Because of that, each child order is **a substring** to the level-order trace.
-Consequently, a level-order trace is in essence a sequence of child orders, which is why child orders are the **building blocks** of a level-order trace.
+That is, child orders will not be interleaved by any nodes.
+Because of that, each child order is **a substring** to the level-order trace, which is why a level-order trace is in essence a sequence of child orders.
+The child orders can therefore be described as the **building blocks** of a level-order trace.

 Since the node levels of subsequent nodes in a level-order trace is required to be monotone increasing, all child orders of a certain node level appear as